 I. I receive the complete, recordable manuscript in PDF or Microsoft Word format.

-2. I read the manuscript cover to cover and make choices affecting how I will record the book.
+2. Once we have entered a contract for me to produce and narrate the audiobook, I read the manuscript cover to cover and make choices affecting how I will record the book.

 If you have character bios, please send them to me!
 It’s particularly helpful when an author can tell me things that aren’t in the book, like: